KyleLemma/CSE321-Project-3_Fridge-Monitor-System/CSE321_project3_kylelemm_main.md

 CSE321_project3_kylelemm_main.cpp:
 --------------------

-This file cotains the contents for a 4-digit combination lock.
-This 4-digit code will be entered by a user using a Matrix Keypad, an LED will turn on each time a button on the keypad is pressed.
-If the correct 4-digit code was inputted, the LCD Screen will display "Unlocked" upon the 4th button press, but if the wrong code was inputted, the LCD will display a phrase, "Incorrect Code" upon the fourth button press.
+This file cotains the contents for a refrigeration monitoring system.
+This system has two states which controls whether the system is engaged and monitoring the temperature and humidity or disengaged which acts as a "maintenance mode".
+The system pulls in the current temperature and humidity through a DHT11 every 2 seconds and verifys that those metrics are between the ideal range to store perishable foods.

 ----------
 Things Declared